Why Consumers’ Credit Scores Are Hurting Due to Covid-19

 Pay what you can

 Whenever possible, pay as much or as little as you can each month to all of the loans or debts you have outstanding.
-If you can pay at least the minimum (typically around $35) per month, it will show that you are dedicated to paying off your debt rather than letting it accrue.
+If you can pay at least the minimum (for example: with credit cards, the minimum is typically around $35) per month, it will show that you are dedicated to paying off your debt rather than letting it accrue.

 Stay up to date on your credit reports